Thank you to Collagen For Her for sponsoring this post to share more information about the benefits of collagen for women over 50.

 You’ve probably heard the phrase “beauty comes from within,” meaning that the way we look on the outside has a lot to do with what we are putting into our bodies (food, drinks, supplements, etc.).
 Collagen supplements have proven to be significantly more effective than topical products because our bodies can actually absorb the supplements, whereas topical products just sit on our skin.
 When collagen is taken as an ingestible, it is quickly absorbed into the bloodstream, helping replenish your body with collagen more effectively than a topical product.

-When deciding which supplements to take, the most important factor is knowing how bioavailable they are, meaning how well the body can absorb them.
+The next important factor to consider is how bioavailable they are, meaning how well the body can absorb it.
 The definition of bioavailability is the degree and rate at which a substance (i.e., a supplement) is absorbed into a living system (i.e., our bodies).
 Anything we put into our bodies (vitamins, minerals, supplements, pharmaceutical drugs, etc.) will only take effect if the body can absorb it.
 This is why it is important to know how bioavailable collagen supplements are before choosing one.

 One of our favorite collagen supplements for women is Collagen For Her.
 All of their collagen products pass the bioavailability test and, on top of that, are non-GMO, gluten-free, dairy-free, sugar-free, and soy-free (plus, it’s a woman-owned company).
-A great place to start is either their Unflavored Collagen Peptides or Multi-Collagen Capsules.
-The unflavored collagen peptides are flavorless and tasteless, so you can add a scoop to coffee, tea, smoothies, baked goods, etc. If you prefer collagen in capsule form, their multi-collagen capsules are a great option too.
+A great place to start is their Unflavored Collagen Peptides.
+The unflavored collagen peptides are flavorless and tasteless, so you can add a scoop to coffee, tea, smoothies, baked goods, etc.